eBay/tsv-utils/docs/ToolReference.md

 * Enables selection of fields by name rather than by number.
 See [Field Syntax](#field-syntax) for details.
 * Only one header line is written to standard output.
 If multiple files are being processed, the header line from the first file is kept and header lines from subsequent files are dropped.
 * Excludes the header line from the normal processing of the command, if appropriate.
-For example, `tsv-filter` passes the header line through without filtering it.
+For example, `tsv-filter` exempts the header from filtering.

 ### Multiple files and standard input